-Never Do These Things to Help You Get Over a Breakup | Reader’s Digest
+Get Over a Breakup: Never Do These Things to Help You Get Over a Breakup | Reader’s Digest

 Don’t be afraid to change your perspectiveiStock/juliawheelerphotography

 Mentally create a new ending, by imagining it was you who rejected him or her instead, advises Alpert.
 “Move from being the rejected to the rejecter.
 This will change the dynamic and make you feel more empowered and less like a victim.”
-These science-backed tips can help boost your confidence.
+These science-backed tips can help boost your confidence as you get over a breakup.

 Content continues below ad